-Keystone Bank revamps branches - Nigeria Today
+Keystone Bank Revamps Branches - Nigeria Today

 It will also be recalled that the process was anchored by a crack team of transaction and legal advisers including KPMG Professional Services, FBN Capital Limited, Citi Bank Nigeria Limited, Giwa Osagie & Co., Banwo & Ighodalo amongst others.

-This, we discovered is quite reassuring to the customers and has bolstered their confidence in the financial institution as it embarks on its transformation.
+This, industry professionals say is quite reassuring to the customers and has bolstered their confidence in the financial institution as it embarks on its transformation.

 Do you something awesome to share with the world?
 Click here to share